Coding in Python for Sage¶

 .As a fallback, when neither adding typing annotations to source files nor adding typestub files is welcomed by the upstream project, it is possible to contribute typestubs files instead to the typeshed community project.

-When making a backward-incompatible modification in Sage, the old code should keep working and display a message indicating how it should be updated/written in the future.
-We call this a deprecation.
+When making a backward-incompatible modification in Sage, the old code should keep working and a message indicating how the code should be updated/written in the future should be displayed somewhere.
+We call this deprecation.
+We explain how to do the deprecation, the deprecation policy, below.

 Note

-Each deprecation warning contains the number of the GitHub PR that defines it.
-We use 666 in the examples below.
-For each entry, consult the function’s documentation for more information on its behaviour and optional arguments.
+For deprecation tools used in the examples, consult the tool’s documentation for more information on its behaviour and optional arguments.

 Rename a keyword: by decorating a function/method with